Public Colleges and Universities

-The Pappas Group is currently conducting an operations and organizational review of the Division of Entrepreneurial Activities.
-The primary goals of the Review are to: conduct a high level assessment of Entrepreneurial Activities; prioritize the issues and strategic initiatives that confront the division; and define the subsequent scope of work and work plan phases required to sequentially address the organizational and operational items identified.
+The Pappas Consulting Group conducted an operations and organizational review of the Division of Entrepreneurial Activities.
+The primary goals of the review were to: conduct a high level assessment of Entrepreneurial Activities; prioritize the issues and strategic initiatives that confront the division; and define the subsequent scope of work and work plan phases required to sequentially address the organizational and operational items identified.

 We worked in close collaboration with the Project Steering Committee comprised of the Vice President for Administration and Finance, the Associate Vice President for Administration and Finance and two student interns as well as with the managers and staff within Human Services.
 Together we identified the strengths and issues that pertained to the current organizational structure and business processes, as well as determined strategies for achieving the objectives of the study.

 The Pappas Consulting Group Inc. was engaged to conduct an assessment review to determine whether the staffing levels and organizational structure recommended in the original human resources review conducted in 2007 is still appropriate given current workloads.

 The Pappas Consulting Group was engaged to review and assess the processes of the Information Technology Services (ITS) operations at Sonoma State University.
 We provided recommendations for restructuring operations while continuing to provide essential services without significant additional resources.
 We addressed the manner in which the IT organization and operation could be restructured to better accommodate current and future service needs, which will lead to improved service, and more efficient use of financial resources.

 We next conducted a survey of other CSU institutions to learn more about how they are addressing the organization, operation, service level, and funding issues of their information technology service.